swiftlang/swift-evolution/proposals/0527-rigidarray-uniquearray.md

    copyability needs to be a runtime condition in such contexts: we cannot have `append` assume unique storage just because it is invoked in a context that _allows_ noncopyable elements.
-Even if we decide to spend resources on improving the optimizer in this area, it wouldn't possible to optimize the condition away in every case, and consulting the Swift runtime every time a function needs to mutate an array instance seems unlikely to be acceptable.
+Even if we decide to spend resources on improving the optimizer in this area, it wouldn't be possible to optimize the condition away in every case, and consulting the Swift runtime every time a function needs to mutate an array instance seems unlikely to be acceptable.